 CZ No relaxation during pandemic.
 DE In our core business (retail online brokerage) we are focussing on highly digitalized and automated online processes There is already a client onboarding portal for clients without an contract.
 We plan to further digitalize the onboarding process for all kind of clients.
 ES In general, there are not major barriers against digitalisation of customer onboarding.
 One custodian notes that foreign public documents and foreign notarized private documents must include the Hague Apostille, to be valid and accepted in Spain.
 Within the customer onboarding and / or customer due diligence processes, digital forms can be accepted but in any case, customers are obliged to request the Apostille and it is provided in physical form by foreign Notaries.

-FR Participants acknowledge that the pandemic has accentuated the recourse to digital documents and electronic signature, physical exchange of account opening / KYC documents being no longer required; yet, participants also notice that control measures are in place to authenticate documents.
-Only one participant complains about barriers related to on-site due diligence before clients' onboarding.
-HU In general, we do not see major barriers against digitalisation of customer onboarding.
-However, although Hungarian legislation allows using digital solutions, digital customer onboarding remains optional.
+In general, we do not see major barriers against digitalisation of customer onboarding.
+HU However, although Hungarian legislation allows using digital solutions, digital customer onboarding remains optional.
 Therefore, the personal / physical appearance of the client cannot be prohibited.
 Additionally, digital administration is subject to strict technical specifications that most customers cannot meet currently.
 This means that changes are needed in the customers' attitude and significant technical developments are necessary on the customers' side.
 One particular issue: Hungarian legislation prescribes 'mother's maiden name' as mandatory identifier of individuals.
 In cross-border context, requiring this data prevents STP processing, as this data is not required in most jurisdictions.
-IT Custodians have implemented tools in order to facilitate and speed up the process and reduce paper work (e.g. introduction of electronc signature recognition and scanned paper has been generally accepted also before the COVID-19 pandemic period).
+Custodians have implemented tools in order to facilitate and speed up the process and ΙT reduce paper work (e.g. introduction of electronc signature recognition and scanned paper has been generally accepted also before the COVID-19 pandemic period).
 Some potential areas for improvements are: collection of client ID cards through secured channel (not via email); use of digital keys recognised by the jurisdiction.
-LT According to the Lithuanian Law on the Prevention of Money Laundering and Terrorist Financing, there are set requirements for non face-to-face identification of the customer and of the beneficial owner.
+According to the Lithuanian Law on the Prevention of Money Laundering and Terrorist LT Financing, there are set requirements for non face-to-face identification of the customer and of the beneficial owner.
 Where the identity of the customer is established without the physical presence of the customer, the data submitted by the customer shall be validated using electronic identification means issued in the European Union which operate under the electronic identification schemes with the assurance levels high or substantial, or with a qualified electronic signature supported by a qualified certificate for electronic signature which conforms to the requirements of Regulation (EU) No 910/2014.
 Although, some documents need to be certified with certain conditions (e.g. The power of attorney issued abroad must be legalised or certified by an Apostille).
-NL Nothing to add.
-PL No COVID19 relaxation has been made avaialable.
-PT 1) Banco Santander Totta, S.A.: Too many paper work.
-Physical papers are requested.
-2) The authorities relaxed any related requirements in our jurisdiction due to the COVID-19 pandemic.
+Nothing to add.
+NL No COVID19 relaxation has been made available.
+PL1) Banco Santander Totta, S.A.: Too many paper work.
+Physical papers are requested. РΤ 2) The authorities relaxed any related requirements in our jurisdiction due to the COVID-19 pandemic.
 3) No relevant actions were taken regarding digitalization of customer onboarding, due to the COVID-19 pandemic.
 4) Accounts that are opened in a non virtual way require the client to be phisically at the branch.
 Although the process is much more efficient, it lacks the client's digital signature.
 However, it is possible for a non-customer who wants to open an account to do so remotely if he has a digital mobile key (it only works for private customer accounts and for new customers)